 (3) In subsections (1) and (2) —

-“consideration” does not include the exploration amount.
+consideration does not include the exploration amount.

 136. Business licences held under the Fish Resources Management Act 1994

 Nominal duty is chargeable on a dutiable transaction, the subject of which is a business licence (within the meaning given in section 79) held under the Fish Resources Management Act 1994 if the Commissioner is satisfied that the transaction has not, and will not, result in the passing of a beneficial interest in the business licence.